-The Practical Test
+The Practical Exam

-Hiring A Scooter In Rarotonga
+Find Your Scooter Hire In Rarotonga

-Polynesian Hire also has a branch right outisde the police station.
+Polynesian Hire also has a branch right outside the police station.
 This made getting my scooter license plus finding a scooter super convenient.
 The staff were extremely friendly and were always up for a laugh.
-Our check engine light also came on a couple days before our hire was set to finish and they made sorting the issue hassle free.
+Also, I got my bond back no questions asked, which is the complete opposite of the usual South East Asian experience.

-Do I Need To Wear A Helmet?
+Do I Need A Helmet With My Scooter Hire

 If you are riding as a passenger and the driver is on an overseas motorcycle license or a tourist license then you will also need to wear a helmet.